Annual Events in NYC

 Open House New York

-From towering skyscrapers to cozy brownstones, New York’s edifices provide much of the City’s character.
+New York’s towering skyscrapers and charming brownstones provide much of the City’s character in equal measure.
 A celebration of that architecture and design, Open House New York (OHNY) weekend includes free tours of buildings and sites—many of which are normally closed to the public.

 CMJ Music Marathon and Film Festival